FAQs

 When choosing your flower meadow seed mix, give consideration to what it is that you’re trying to achieve and this will help you to select the best fit for the job.

-When undertaking countryside conservation projects or restoring meadows for grazing and haymaking, you may be looking for a flower meadow seed mix that contains only British native species such as Hedgerows, Flowery Mead and Wessex Heritage.
-Other planting schemes and locations may benefit from the broader inclusion of both native and near-native flower species, such as Boheme or Passion, whose varieties have been carefully selected for their benefits to wildlife as well as their aesthetic value.
+When undertaking countryside conservation projects or restoring meadows for grazing and haymaking, you will be looking for a flower meadow seed mix that contains only British native species such as Hedgerows, Native Meadows and Chalk/Limestone soils.
+Other planting schemes and locations may benefit from the broader inclusion of both native and near-native flower species, such as Carnival or Passion, whose varieties have been carefully selected for their benefits to wildlife as well as their aesthetic value.

 Most of our seed mixes are named to make it easier for you to see their particular benefits.
-For instance the Bees seed mix has been specially formulated to support a whole range of domestic and wild bees but you can rest assured that all of our seed mixes are great for bees, butterflies and other pollinators.The Aphid Control seed mix will attract predators like ladybirds and lacewings to keep down the pests on the allotment (and looks beautiful too!).
-If you would like a more compact meadow, you can choose from our dwarf ranges which provide colourful ground cover, one is particularly suited to grow around a tree foot and another to sow under shrubs and roses, and yet another is specially for sowing in containers and window boxes.
-We also have mixtures for shaded areas or for very dry soil, you could sow the following: Dry Soil, Edge & Border or Every Kind of Soil.
-These are just a few examples of our range.
+For instance the Bee Heaven mix has been specially formulated to support a large number of domestic and wild bees, but you can rest assured that all of our seed mixes are great for bees, butterflies and other pollinators.The Aphid Control seed mix will attract predators like ladybirds and lacewings to keep down the pests on the allotment (and looks beautiful too!).
+If you would like a more compact meadow, you can choose from our dwarf ranges which provide colourful ground cover, one is particularly suited to grow around a tree foot and a short and sweet mix to sow in amongst shrubs and roses.
+We even have a special mix designed for sowing in containers and window boxes.
+We also have mixtures for shaded areas or for very dry soil, you could sow Under the Wall or Every Kind of Soil.
+These are just a few examples from our extensive range.

 When to Sow

-Sowing can be done in the spring or in the autumn and while most seed mixes can be sown at either time, some seed mixes are better suited to one or the other.
+Sowing can be done in the spring or in the autumn and while many seed mixes can be sown at either time, some seed mixes are better suited to one or the other.

-Spring sowing is from March at the earliest, to mid June.
+Spring sowing is from March at the earliest, to mid June, but we recommend April/May sowing as being best for most parts of the country.
 Hold off until any danger of frost has passed.
 The key to success will be rain or watering at the right time.
 It is worth checking the weather and sowing just before a rainy period is forecast.
 If your meadow has had sufficient water for the first six weeks, it is unlikely that it will need watering after that.

 Preparing the ground and sowing your flower meadow seeds